tomasherceg/dotvvm-docs/Controls/bootstrap/Panel/sample2/sample.md

 ### Sample 2: Panel Templates

-Header part of the `Panel` can be customized in `HeaderTemplate` which creates content in `<div>` with bootstrap class `panel-heading`.
+The Header part of the `Panel` can be customized using the `HeaderTemplate` property.

-Similarly `FooterTemplate` serves for customizing footer of the panel(class `panel-footer`).
+Similarly, the `FooterTemplate` property allows to customize the footer of the panel.

-If you need to add more content without padding, use the `AdditionalContentTemplate` property.
+If you need to add additional content which should have zero padding, like a [ListGroup](/docs/controls/bootstrap/ListGroup/{branch}) or [Table](/docs/controls/bootstrap/Table/{branch}), use the `AdditionalContentTemplate` property.